A Typical Day

 Outings, visits and events

-We arrange several outings throughout the course of the year, including trips to a local farm, the village pond, a walk to the shop etc. We also arrange for members of the local community and/or friends or relatives to visit the children and talk about their jobs e.g. nurse; dentist; farmer; fireman; etc. A regular newsletter informs parents of any forthcoming events that they may wish to attend.
+We arrange several outings throughout the course of the year, including trips to a local farm, the village pond, a walk to the shop etc. We also arrange for members of the local community and/or friends or relatives to visit the children and talk about their jobs e.g. nurse; dentist; farmer; fireman; etc. Every year we take just our school leavers on a special trip to bid farewell to them before they go to ‘big school’ – previous trips have included Bristol Zoo, Avon Valley Country Park and Woodland Adventures.
+A weekly newsletter informs parents of any forthcoming events that they may wish to attend.